 Next consider the expected return if we only consider returns from the second time that s is visited in each trajectory.
-By the Markov property, what happened prior to entering state s will not change the expected return, and so this remains an unbiased estimator of $v^{\pi}(s)$.
+By the Markov property, what happened prior to entering state s will not change the expected return, and so this remains an unbiased estimator of $v^{\pi}(s)$ provided that we discard any episodes in which state s did not occur twice.